aaronpk/draft-parecki-oauth-global-token-revocation/draft-parecki-oauth-global-token-revocation.md

 If the authorization server supports OAuth Server Metadata ({{RFC8414}}), the authorization server SHOULD include the URL of their Global Token Revocation endpoint in their authorization server metadata document using the `global_token_revocation_endpoint` parameter as defined in {{authorization-server-metadata}}.

-The authorization server MAY alternatively register the endpoint with tools that will use it.
+The authorization server MAY alternatively register the endpoint directly with tools that will use it.

 ## Revocation Request {#revocation-request}